top of page

 Alison Nulty

-Alison has seven years of experience as a primary school teacher, six of which were spent teaching infant classes in a DEIS 1 school in Dublin.
-During this time, she led infant literacy policies and organised a variety of home-school literacy initiatives.
-She later worked as a Teaching Fellow in Early Childhood Education at Mary Immaculate College, Limerick, where she lectured on early language and literacy development from birth to age six, playful pedagogies, and early childhood curriculum and policy.
-Currently, Alison is an Assistant Lecturer in Literacy Education at Marino Institute of Education, where she teaches literacy and language education on the
+Alison has previously worked as a Teaching Fellow in Early Childhood Education at Mary Immaculate College, Limerick, where she lectured on early language and literacy development from birth to age six, playful pedagogies, and early childhood curriculum and policy.
+She later worked as an Assistant Lecturer in Literacy Education at Marino Institute of Education, teaching across the B.Sc. in Early Childhood Education and B.Ed. programmes and supervising undergraduate research focused on early literacy development.
+She has also worked as a Research Assistant with the Educational Studies Association of Ireland (ESAI).

-Alison’s research focuses on early language and literacy development, with a particular emphasis on unconstrained literacy skills.
-She was awarded a Master’s in Education Studies (Early Childhood Education) from Marino Institute of Education in 2020.
-Her master’s research explored dialogic shared book reading between parents and children in a DEIS 1 setting, investigating the impact of parent-teacher collaboration on shared reading experiences.
-Currently, Alison is pursuing a PhD at DCU Institute of Education.
-Her doctoral
+Her research interests centre on language and literacy development in early childhood, with a particular emphasis on unconstrained literacy skills.
+She holds a Master’s in Education Studies (Early Childhood Education) from Marino Institute of Education (2020), where her research explored dialogic shared book reading between parents and junior infant children in a DEIS Band 1 context.
+Her doctoral research examines how a cross-sector professional learning community (PLC) involving pre-primary and primary educators can support continuity and progression in vocabulary learning across the transition to primary school.

 Amy McLoughlin

+Amy is an Assistant Principal in Ashbourne Community School.
 Amy completed her Master of Education, Literacy Professional Practice (MEDLPP) with DCU in 2023.
 Her research examined the relationship between arts-based pedagogies, and student engagement, oral language, and writing development, in the Junior Cycle classroom.
 Teaching L2LP, Junior Cycle, and Leaving Certificate students means that Amy has a broad understanding of the literacy challenges facing students, and teachers, in today’s society.

 Amy is particularly interested in the promotion and embedding of literacy on a whole-school basis.
 She seeks to empower post-primary teachers of all subjects, to develop their literacy leadership, and recognise the centrality of literacy to students’ holistic development.
 Arts-based teaching and learning are central to her teaching practice.